teropa/hiccups/README.md

 ToDo
 ----

+* Catch up with recent changes in Hiccup.
 * Form helpers
 * Page helpers
 * Figure out if the runtime can be pulled in without an explicit require by the user
 * Explore potential performance improvements using Google's StringBuffer et al.
-* Run tests in Rhino instead of a browser?